Frequently Asked Questions

-Q: How do I go about receiving animals from or transferring animals to another institution or facility?
+Q: How do I go about receiving animals from or transferring animals to another institution

 A: Permission to receive animals from or transfer animals to another institution or facility primarily is dependent on the health status of the animals being transferred.
 The standards for receipt and quarantine of animals must be rigorous in order to protect on the integrity of other animal colonies at UTHSC.
 Animals, especially rodents, cannot be received without thorough and recent health screening which may involve quarantine and testing.
 DCM veterinarians are the primary contacts for any investigators wishing to receive animals from or transfer animals to another institution or facility (448-5656).
 The appropriate procedure to follow is:

 - The PI must submit an animal request and an outside vendor health information form to DCM.

 - The sending institution must submit a health status report and health certification to the DCM veterinarian.

 - The DCM veterinary staff may require additional information if the health report is not current, or is incomplete, or contains suspect testing results.
 If the originating colony, facility or program is not free of murine pathogens, arrangements must be made for rederivation by an outside vendor.